glasnt/talks/2017_01_LCA_JavaScript/slides.md

 # JavaScript® <!-- .slide: class="center" -->

 <span class="bfoot" style="bottom: -280px"><a href="http://tsdr.uspto.gov/#caseNumber=75026640&caseType=SERIAL_NO&searchType=statusSearch">US Trademark &#35;75026640</a></foot>
-Note: TODO NOTES
+Note: For starters, JavaScript is a registerd trademark of Oracle

+... because it was originally a trademark of Netscape, which got bought by Sun, which then got bought by Oracle.

 ---

 # ECMAScript <!-- .slide: class="center" -->
 ### A general purpose, cross-platform programming language

-Note: TODO NOTES
+Note: the proper name for the lanague is ECMAScript.
+This was the working name used during the standardisation, but since there was never a nicer name chosen, we still use JavaScript or ECMAScript.

+I'm going to be using the two interchangably.

 ---

 # The most<br>popular language.<br>Ever. <!-- .slide: class="center" -->
-Note: TODO NOTEST
+Note: Regardless of what you call it, it's the most popular language ever.
+There are more users of javascript than of any other langauge, and more developers of it.

+Since it has so many users, of course it's going to seem that there's more noise about it, both good and bad, than say a less popular language.
 ---
 # wat <!-- .slide: class="center" -->

-Note: So, let's go back to those examples from earlier, and show why they are the way they are
+Note: Anyway, let's go back to those examples from earlier, and show why they are the way they are

 ---